-After around four weeks, most puppies will gradually begin weening off of their mothers milk.
+After around four weeks, most puppies will gradually begin weaning off of their mother’s milk.
 At eight weeks, most puppies should have already made the transition to dry food.
-Typically, dry food or kibble is preferable for puppies and adult dogs as well because its dry consistency scrapes and cleans their teeth and is good for their gums.
+Typically, dry food or kibble is preferable for puppies and adult dogs as well because of its dry consistency scrapes and cleans their teeth and is good for their gums.
 It is also beneficial for teething puppies.
 Dogs who eat only soft, wet food generally have more dental problems than dogs who eat dry food.

-When selecting a dog food, as a general rule it helps to remember that you get what you pay for.
+When selecting dog food, as a general rule it helps to remember that you get what you pay for.
 Cheaper types of puppy food will typically have lower quality ingredients; the opposite is true for more expensive, premium brand dog foods.
 The protein value for puppy food should be around 25% protein.

 Treats should not make up more than 10% of a puppy’s diet, and it is never a good idea to feed your puppy table scraps or give him his food from the table.
 This can lead to unwanted begging habits.

 The two ways to feed your puppy are scheduled feeding and free feeding.
 Scheduled feeding is generally acknowledged as the superior method because it allows you to monitor your puppy’s food intake and it will put your puppy’s bathroom breaks on a predictable schedule.